Open Thread 77.5

 I can confirm that both are quite brutal, but in different ways.
 Classics students tend to look down their nose at the kind of Greek theology and religious studies students would take.
 The documents are not quite on the same level – as far as I can tell, one showed erudition in ancient Greek by making your sentences as long and complex as possible.
 On the other hand, reading a language that’s basically the second language of a whole region is difficult in its own way.
 Meanwhile, word formation in Hebrew can be very bizarre, and you have to learn a certain degree of it just to use the standard lexicon, because it is organized by root.

-I’m not a humanities major so I can’t really say what was the perception of them in their respective programs, but a couple of guesses:
+I’m not a humanities major so I can’t really say what was the perception of them in their respective programs, but a guess:

-Mathematics, especially the mathematical logic branch of it.
+It’s still mathematics, especially the mathematical logic branch of it.
 You very occasionally see an ambitious philosophy student.

+At least within the college of music, the music theory majors have this reputation.

+I used to know someone with an MA in Sanskrit– that impressed me, and I was a physics/maths nerd.

 I want to resurface a suggestion another commenter made in previous OT: duplicate the “hide” button at the top of each comment.
 Maybe just before or after the timestamp but on the same line?